Untreated Fetal Distress Can Result In Birth Injury

 Oxygen deprivation to a fetus can result in brain damage and severe injuries.
-Physicians, nurses and midwives should use fetal monitoring during the birth to prevent oxygen deprivation.
+Physicians, nurses and midwives should use fetal monitoring during the birth to prevent oxygen deprivation or to intervene when the baby is in distress.
 If they fail to properly monitor the fetus, they may be held accountable for injury or death that results.

 Failure To Recognize And Treat Fetal Distress

 During pregnancy and labor, the fetus receives oxygen from the mother through the placenta and umbilical cord.
 When oxygen does not get to the fetus, it can cause brain injuries such as cerebral palsy.

 Some of the reasons a fetus may suffer oxygen deprivation include:

 - Prolonged labor

 - Compression or twisting of the umbilical cord

 These problems should be detected before, during or after the birth if the medical team is accurately monitoring the fetus.
 A failure to do so may be medical malpractice.
 We will investigate the claim to determine how the injury occurred.

 A fetus or newborn with brain damage may have developmental disabilities that require a lifetime of costly medical care.
 Depending on the type of birth injury involved, your child may need daily in-home care, orthopedic care, cognitive and behavioral therapy, special education, adaptive toys, wheelchairs and other medical equipment, and numerous medications.
 Your home and vehicles may need modifications to accommodate your child safely.

 We will help you obtain the compensation you need to cover these costs as well as lost wages that result from you or your spouse caring for the child.